hina-shah/healdata-utils/docs/vlmd/formats/index.md

 # Input Formats

 In this section, supported formats for generating HEAL-compliant data dictionaries are listed.
 Additional instructions on how to obtain the necessary input files/software are also provided.

 !!! note
+    The commands in these sections are very minimal.
+One can add other metadata (Ie metadata describing the data dictionary) via the command line (eg `--title` and `--description` options.)
+For an example of this, see the [basic usage section](../index.md/#basic-usage).

+!!! note
-    To further annotate your outputted data dictionaries, see the variable-level metadata field properties (with examples) for either the __`csv data dictionary`__ [click here](rendered-schemas/csv-fields.md) or the __`json data dictionary`__ [click here](rendered-schemas/json-data-dictionary.md).
+    To further annotate your outputted data dictionaries, see the variable-level metadata field properties (with examples) for either the __`csv data dictionary`__ [click here](schemas/csv-fields.md) or the __`json data dictionary`__ [click here](schemas/json-data-dictionary.md).

 From your data: